Sophia of Nassau: Queen of Sweden and Norway

 Queen Sophia was after 1878 much engaged in her religious interests, and her work for the so-called new evangelical movement was quite significant.
 This made her less interested in participating in representation and society life, and Carl Fleetwood remarked that the master of her court was in fact reverend Beskow.
 She eventually restricted participation in court and society life to when it was absolutely necessary.
 When she attended the Amaranter Ball in 1885, the occasion was rare enough to attract attention.
 Sophia preferred a private life, such as dinners and musical soirees in the company of family members and her ladies-in-waiting.
-Queen Sophia suffered from poor health: in 1875-1877, for example, she was almost constantly absent abroad for health reasons, and though it was better after 1877, she continued to visit particularly Amsterdam for the medical care of doctor Metzger.
+Queen Sophia suffered from poor health: in 1875-1877, for example, she was almost constantly absent abroad for health reasons, and though it was better after 1877, she continued to visit particularly Amsterdam for the medical care of Doctor Metzger.
 During a visit to Paris, she caused great attention when she dined at a public restaurant: this was unusual for a royal woman at this time, and it was also the only time she ever did that.
-In 1885, her son Carl fell sick in Istanbul, and she and Oscar II visited the Ottoman Empire, where they were received by the Sultan and Sophia was given permission to visit the Imperial Harem.
+In 1885, her son Prince Carl, Duke of Västergötland Carl fell sick in Istanbul, and she and Oscar II visited the Ottoman Empire, where they were received by Sultan Abdul Hamid II and Sophia was given permission to visit the Imperial Harem.
 They also visited Romania.